-Coronary Angioplasty is a great non-surgical procedure which can be utilized to treat certain heart diseases including blocked heart arteries.
-Stent placement can also be ideally performed using Angioplasty.
 This procedure is typically performed in Cath Labs (Cardiac Catheterization Laboratory) with help of a specialized cardiologist along with a team of cardiovascular technicians & nurses.
 Alongside relaxation medications, the surgeon will numb the site with local anesthesia where the catheter will be inserted.
-The main surgical procedure will last for about 90 – 150 minutes, but preparation & recovery time add several hours.
-Patients will normally be asked to stay overnight at hospital for observation.
-Best Angioplasty treatments in India also include Peripheral Angioplasty Surgery.
+The main surgical procedure will last for about 90 - 150 minutes, but preparation & recovery time add several hours.
+Patients will normally be asked to stay overnight at the hospital for observation.
+Best angioplasty treatments in India also include Peripheral Angioplasty Surgery.

-Coronary Artery Bypass Grafting (CABG) or Coronary Artery Bypass Surgery is a surgical procedure restoring blood flow to heart muscle by diverting normal course around a section of blocked artery in heart.
-CABG uses another healthy blood vessel or graft taken from patient’s chest, arm, abdomen or leg so as to connect arteries in heart to bypass disease or blocked area.
+Coronary Artery Bypass Surgery is a surgical procedure restoring blood flow to the heart muscle by diverting normal course around a section of blocked artery in the heart.
+CABG uses another healthy blood vessel or graft taken from patient’s chest, arm, abdomen or leg so as to connect arteries in the heart to bypass diseased or blocked area.
 CABG or Coronary Artery Heart Surgery effectively improves blood flow to heart & which undoubtedly is a good option for treating heart disease.
-Symptoms like chest pain, shortness of breath due to poor blood flow to heart & most often relieved through CABG along with an improvement in functioning of heart.
-India is well known for low cost treatments for heart diseases.
+Symptoms like chest pain, shortness of breath due to poor blood flow to heart & most often relieved through CABG along with an improvement in the functioning of the heart.
+India is well known for low-cost treatments for heart diseases.
 Cardiac Surgery procedures including Bypass Surgery is world class & available for just a fraction of the cost you will have to pay anywhere else in the world.
-Your heart disease treatment in India in fact would be heartening in many ways.
+Your heart disease treatment in India, in fact, would be heartening in many ways.